griga23/shoe-store/OpenSourceFlinkLab.md

 We need to create Flink tables to process the data from kafka, You will see later in Jan's [repo](https://github.com/griga23/shoe-store)labs that in confluent flink version this step is never required.

-For this workshop, I have already added following connectors to the image:
+For this workshop, I have already added following connectors to the docker image:

 1. flink-sql-connector-kafka-1.17.2.jar
 2. flink-sql-avro-confluent-registry-1.17.2.jar